aehrc/Mirorr/README.md

 Mirorr README
 =============

+The main web site for Mirorr is here: http://aehrc.github.io/Mirorr/

 This file describes how to compile and test the Mirorr source code.
 The contents of is file are described below.